As such think about finishes, sizes and shapes of period door furniture before making any rash decisions.

 Period door furniture would tend to be large, solid and strong looking with rounded edges and likely to withstand knocks and bumps over the years.

-There are many shapes of door handles and knobs that are suitable for creating the period look.
+There are many shapes of door handles and door knobs that are suitable for creating the period look.

 Pull handles are most typically used on doors that need to be pulled open and pushed shut.
 They have no mechanism with them and may need to be used with a roller latch or lock in order to fix a door in the closed position.
 They are the most simple type of handle and can be purchased in many decorative designs and finishes including crystal handles, handles with decorative backplates etc.